 Product placement is a marketing technique where companies can promote their products by putting them on display in movies, television, or other media.
 Of course, companies pay money for that.

 It is also known as product embedding.
-What makes product placement unique is that the products are not really advertised, they just appear in the context of a movie or a series.
+What makes product placement unique is that the products are not advertised; they just appear in the context of a movie or a series.

-When the audience watches the movie, for example, and see the hero using a specific product, they are encouraged to buy the same product.
-Even if it is merely a banner of the brand or some sort of a tiny reference, it is considered product placement.
+When the audience watches the movie, for example, and sees the hero using a specific product, they are encouraged to buy the same product.
+Even if it is merely a banner of the brand or a tiny reference, it is considered product placement.

 Product placement stats